 US law provides the President with varying levels of, and in some cases uncertain, authority to modify, renegotiate, or withdraw from US trade agreements.
-There is almost no precedent governing the legal provisions at issue here.
-Moreover, each US trade agreement is actually governed by three different US laws: the Trade Act of 1974; the specific version of trade promotion authority (TPA) in effect at the time of the agreement's implementation; and the act implementing the agreement's specific commitments into US law.
-In some cases, these laws appear to contradict each other on the question at issue (e.g., tariff modification), which may raise questions regarding the proper statutory interpretation.
+This authority is uncertain for three reasons.
+First, there is almost no precedent governing the legal provisions at issue here.
+Second, US laws implementing and governing FTAs reflect the implicit assumption that the primary goal is trade liberalization, and that the President would seek to liberalize trade.
+Likely for this reason, the provisions of these laws do not expressly grant the President authority to withdraw from FTAs.
+Third, each US trade agreement is actually governed by three different US laws: the Trade Act of 1974; the specific version of trade promotion authority (TPA) in effect at the time of the agreement's implementation; and the act implementing the agreement's specific commitments into US law.
+In some cases, these laws contradict each other on the question at issue (e.g., tariff modification), thus raising significant questions regarding the proper statutory interpretation.

-The power of the President to terminate a US trade agreement or modify tariffs appears to be weakest for the WTO Agreements, broader but ambiguous for regional FTAs (NAFTA and the United-States-Dominican Republic-Central America FTA (CAFTA-DR)), and strongest for bilateral FTAs such as those with Australia, Chile, Colombia, Korea, Panama, Peru, and Singapore.
-Regardless of this theoretical legal authority, however, withdrawal from a US trade agreement without congressional consultation and consent seems likely to generate court challenges from various parties.
+The power of the President to terminate a US trade agreement or modify tariffs is weakest for the WTO Agreements, undefined for regional FTAs (NAFTA and the United-States-Dominican Republic-Central America FTA (CAFTA-DR)), and strongest for bilateral FTAs such as those with Australia, Chile, Colombia, Korea, Panama, Peru, and Singapore.
+Regardless of this theoretical legal authority, however, President Trump's withdrawal from a US trade agreement without congressional consultation and consent would doubtless generate not only economic turmoil but also court challenges from the US business community, trading partners and even Congress itself.

-Outside of terminating or modifying US trade agreements, the administration could seek to enter into negotiations to amend such agreements.
+Outside of terminating or modifying US trade agreements, President Trump also could seek to enter into negotiations to amend such agreements.
 The President has this authority under TPA, though in several cases it is unclear whether US law requires congressional approval of any such amendments.
-An argument may be made that, outside of certain tariff or "rules of origin" modifications, congressional approval is required for any agreed changes to US trade agreements resulting from President Trump's renegotiation efforts.
+A strong argument may be made that, outside of certain tariff or "rules of origin" modifications, congressional approval would be required for any agreed changes to US trade agreements resulting from President Trump's renegotiation efforts.

-Thus it may well be that the new administration will seek to renegotiate certain US trade agreements, particularly NAFTA, rather than simply terminate them.
-The extent of any such negotiations is unclear, and could range from uncontroversial issues (e.g., e-commerce or consultations) to more contentious issues such as lumber trade, country of origin labeling, domestic taxes or bilateral trade balances.
-It is also possible, though probably less likely, that the new administration will seek to unilaterally raise tariffs on US trade agreement partners under the tariff modification authority set forth in TPA and various FTA implementing bills, or that President Trump will seek to enter into negotiations to amend the WTO Agreements.
+For these reasons and based on recent Trump team statements, it appears likely that President Trump will seek to renegotiate certain US trade agreements, particularly NAFTA.
+The extent of these negotiations is currently unclear, and could range from uncontroversial issues (e.g., e-commerce or consultations) to contentious issues such as lumber trade, country of origin labeling, domestic taxes or bilateral trade balances.
+It is also possible, though much less likely, that President Trump will seek to unilaterally raise tariffs on US trade agreement partners under the tariff modification authority set forth in TPA and various FTA implementing bills, or that President Trump will seek to enter into negotiations to amend the WTO Agreements (something he and his advisors have mentioned with respect to value-added taxes (VATs)).
+Though Mr. Trump and his advisors have discussed publicly a potential withdrawal from the WTO Agreements, the NAFTA, and other US trade agreements, the Trump administration is highly unlikely to take such actions because of their serious legal and economic implications.